 Step 1.
 Download, install and initiate Cisdem DVD Burner to your Mac.

 Step 2.
 Import video clips to the software.

-Drag video sources to the gray area on the right panel or head to “File” > “Add File(s)” to browser media files from your Mac.
+Drag video sources to the main panel or head to “File” > “Add File(s)” to browser media files from your Mac.

 Hit the "Menu" tab.
-From the list on the right side, select a favorite DVD menu style.
-You can change the frame, button, and background of the menu template or import your own image and music in the background.
+From the list on the left side, select a favorite DVD menu style.
+Click from the right, change the frame, button, and background of the menu template or import your own image and music in the background.